I-Am-Caprico/odin-recipes/README.md

 # odin-recipes
-Project: Recipes
-This short project is going to demonstrate basic HTML knowledge through a recipes website.
+This short project is going to demonstrate basic HTML knowledge through a recipes website.git